Itsyehia/Library-System---Banque-Misr/README.md

 ```

 **Explanation:**
-This stage clears out the Jenkins workspace to ensure that the pipeline starts with a clean slate.
-It removes all files and directories from the workspace to avoid issues with old or conflicting files.
+This stage removes all files and directories from the workspace to avoid issues with old or conflicting files then starts with a clean slate.

 ---